USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 * The project's scope has changed sufficiently that any of the principal developers, their OPSEC officers, or anyone in their chains of command believe a new one ought to be filed.
+* There are legal issues that need to be reviewed.
+* New inventions (inventions that have not already been disclosed in a prior major review) are being described.
+* The project is being archived.
+In this case, this is likely to be the final review of the project.
+* A project that was archived is being restarted.

 ### <a name="37D9C8B4C17C11E6AE38003EE1B763F8"></a>Informal Approval